papicella/cli-snyk-getting-started/README.md

     introduced by com.h2database:h2@1.4.200
 ```

-- Finally, lets send the results to Snyk APP UI and confirm our H2 vulns have been ignored as we requested
+- Finally, lets send the results to Snyk App UI and confirm our H2 vulnerabilities have been ignored as we requested

 ```shell
 $ snyk monitor --project-name="snyk-boot-web-h2-ignores" --org=getting-started-cli --policy-path=./.snyk